 When a crack increases, the symptoms intensify.
 If the crack is at the root, you will experience intense pain, and you are at risk of infection.
 Therefore, early detection is necessary, because it is easier and simpler to repair it.
 Just like other diseases, treatments are always based on proper diagnosis.
 To prevent further damage, cracked teeth should be repaired as soon as possible.
 In line with this, you need to see your dentist to treat the defect.

 Our teeth are the crowning glory of your smiles.
-It greatly affects our self esteem and our relationship to other people.
+It greatly affects our self-esteem and our relationship with other people.
 Know the different causes of cracked teeth, and avoid them as much as possible.